Mouad-FTC/FIRST-Tech-Challenge_CENTERSTAGE/README.md

 # FIRST-Tech-Challenge_CENTERSTAGE
-This the repository for the CENTERSTAGE season of the FIRST Tech Challenge robotics competition.
+This is the repository for the CENTERSTAGE 2023/2024 season of the FIRST Tech Challenge robotics competition.
+Disclamer!
+This codebase may cause some issues for you, so pay attention if you want to use it and modify it so it can works for you without any problems.